 The City of St. Joseph Health Department is in regular contact with regional healthcare providers, communicable disease and infection control specialists, and emergency preparedness and response personnel.
 Should concerns develop with regional impact, these partnerships will prove to be an invaluable asset in information sharing and response to protect the public.
 The City Council and Mayor are making decisions to protect our community.
 Additional updates to these actions can be found on the city’s website.

-The Senate has passed a multibillion-dollar emergency aid package to confront the economic impacts of the coronavirus, as Senate Republicans inch closer to unveiling their proposal for a third, even larger stimulus package to address the epidemic.
+The Senate passed a multibillion-dollar emergency aid package to confront the economic impacts of the coronavirus.
 Businesses and individuals wishing to learn more about assistance should visit benefits.gov.

 - Press Release 2020-03-23 Health Dept Takes Measures to Reduce Exposure